Bastian2718/mautic-CompanyListWidget-bundle/README.md

 * Column witdh not dynamic

 ## Future Ideas
-* Rename Plugin (currently reference to "Segments" is too narrow)
-* Filtering for Tags
 * Configurable columns
 * Actions from within Widget
 * Honor "Company" permissions (as soon as that exists in Mautic :)